Writings on Fashion, Design and Visual Culture.

-Dune is a journal born in an academic environment, the Iuav University in Venice, and intends to configurate itself as an open territory, intertwining multiple writings on fashion, design and visual culture.
-Bilingual, (in English and in Italian), biannual and mono-thematic, Dune is directed by Maria Luisa Frisa – director of the bachelor course in Fashion Design and Multimedia Arts at Iuav – is published by Flash Art, with graphic project by Think Work Observe.
+Dune is a biannual, bilingual academic journal of fashion and visual culture, with open call, welcoming scientific contributions.
+It is directed by Maria Luisa Frisa, director of the bachelor course in Fashion Design and Multimedia Arts at IUAV University of Venice, is published by Flash Art, with graphic design by Think Work Observe.